Chicago Truck Accident Lawyers

 - Scarring and disfigurement

-If you have suffered one of these or another type of injury resulting from a motor vehicle accident with a large truck, you should speak to a Chicago truck accident attorney as soon as possible.
+If you have suffered one of these injuries or another type of injury, you should speak to a Chicago truck accident attorney as soon as possible.

 - Brake failure

 - Tire blowout